mattvenn/zero-to-asic-www/content/contact.md

 ## Project 3.1: prove your design is safe

-* Add a feature to one of your projects so that when reset is active the outputs are low.
+* Write a cover statement to show the timer starting and ending.
+* Write some assertions to prove the timer works as designed.

+## Project 3.2:

+* Put the RGB mixer design inside the project wrapper.
+* Write some assertions that prove the design is safe in a multi project environment.
-* Use formal verification to prove it.
+* Run the formal tools to make the proof.

 # Part 4: OpenLane